ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server referenced by the DNS A and AAAA resource records under the domain name to respond to specific connection attempts utilizing the Server Name Indication extension
 {{!RFC6066}}.
-The server verifies the client's challenge by accessing the reconfigured server and verifying a particular challenge certificate is presented.
+The server verifies the client's challenge by accessing the reconfigured TLS server and verifying a particular challenge certificate is presented.

 type (required, string):